The author is a guitarist and bassist with over 35 years of experience as a musician.

-If you are looking for a new guitar you have a lot of choices, from a lot of different brands.
-There are legendary names like Fender, Gibson, Martin and Taylor.
-There are amazing, affordable instruments from companies like Squier, Epiphone and Seagull.
-And, especially if you are a beginner, you’re going to run into a whole bunch of names you’ve never even heard of before.
+If you are looking for a new guitar, you have a lot of choices, from a lot of different brands.
+There are legendary names like Fender, Gibson, Martin, and Taylor.
+There are amazing, affordable instruments from companies like Squier, Epiphone, and Seagull.
+And, especially if you are a beginner, you’re going to run into a bunch of names you’ve never even heard of before.

-So what does this mean for you, the dude or dudette with a wad of cash in your pocket which you are ready to plunk down on a new instrument?
+So what does this mean for you, the guitarist with a wad of cash in your pocket which you are ready to plunk down on a new instrument?
 In this article I’ll go over why I think guitar brands are important, and when you shouldn’t worry so much about the logo on the headstock.

-Beginners need to choose a guitar that creates enjoyable sounds, and that means quality is important.
-Of course you aren’t going to get the same sound in a beginner’s guitar as you would from an expensive pro-level instrument.
+Beginners need to choose a first guitar that creates enjoyable sounds, and that means quality is important.
+Of course, you aren’t going to get the same sound in a beginner’s guitar as you would in an expensive pro-level instrument.
 However, some of the same companies that make the high-level gear also make affordable guitars for newbies, and these are the brands you should look to.

 It might seem like a bargain to grab a guitar for under $100, but you’re more likely to get an instrument that will help a beginner achieve success if you choose a brand with a solid reputation for quality.

 So when should you choose a super-cheap guitar made by a little-known brand?
 In my opinion, if you are serious about learning guitar, never.
 However, if you are choosing a gift for someone who may or may not be interested in learning the instrument, or if you don’t really care about taking the guitar seriously, this might be the choice for you.
 Just be aware of what you are potentially getting!

 You can learn more about guitars for beginners in this article: Best Guitar Brands for Beginners

 Epiphone Is a Brand I Recommend for Beginners